 Verification of Medical Education

-To verify your medical education, the medical school(s) attended must submit directly to the Board the Certificate of Medical Education (Form MED), official transcript, certified copy of diploma, and official English translation, if applicable.
+To verify your medical education, the medical school(s) attended must submit directly to the Board the Certificate of Medical Education (Form MED), official transcript, and official English translation, if applicable.
 Each requirement is described in detail below.

 Certificate of Medical Education

 The Certificate of Medical Education (Form MED) is required from each medical school that you attended.
 Complete the applicant information at the top of the form and mail it to the medical school.
 The form will need to be completed, signed and dated by the school official and affixed with the official medical school seal.
 Any fields or questions left unanswered will require completion of a new form.

 An official transcript from each medical school attended prepared on university letterhead affixed with the signature of the dean or registrar and the medical school seal, documenting all of the basic science and clinical courses completed during the medical curriculum is required.

 Transcripts and any other academic documents prepared in a language other than English will need to be accompanied by an original, official certified English translation; photocopies are not acceptable.
 The certified translation must include the translator’s original signed declaration attesting to their fluency in the particular language in which it is being translated.
 The translator must mail the original translation with a copy of the original language document directly to the Board.

 The Direct Online Certification Submission (DOCS) service is a secure, fast, and reliable online document delivery system that allows medical schools and postgraduate training programs to submit primary-source licensing documents to the Board.
 DOCS will accept verification forms, official transcripts, certified diplomas, letters of explanation, and more.
 Documents submitted through DOCS do not require a seal.